Casey Clausen: Coaching career

 Clausen was hired as the Calabasas High School's head football coach on December 12, 2013.
 On December 16, 2017, Clausen was hired as head football coach at his alma mater, Bishop Alemany High School.
+In 2025, he became associate head coach for Westlake High School.

+Personal life

+Clausen is the older brother of former quarterbacks Jimmy Clausen and Rick Clausen.